mcarter/csp/spec/csp.markdown

     csp.connect('http://example.org/csp')

 When the user invokes the `connect` method, `csp.readyState` is set to `READYSTATE_OPENING`, and an HTTP request will be made to the `/handshake` url.
 Either `POST` or `GET` is allowed as the HTTP method.
-The url querystring (if `GET` is used) or the request body (if `POST` is used) must have a variable named `d` with the value of a json-encoded object.
+If `GET` is used, the url querystring must have a variable named `d` with the value of a json-encoded object.
+If `POST` is used, then the `POST` body will be used as the value of `d`.
 No keys are required to be present in the json object, but additional keys may be present.

 The body of the response will similarly contain a json object.
 The response object must include a `session` key and the value of the actual session key which will be used for all subsequent requests.
 This request must use the HTTP `GET` verb.
 No additional keys are required, but additional keys may be present